DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 It uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].

 #### Real data
-The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from Audioset.
+The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].

 Once you have downloaded the dataset, you will find a folder called "missing_fils", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 #### Synthetic data
-The synthetic part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper]
+The synthetic part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper].

-For more information regarding the dataset, please refer to [last year DCASE Challenge website][dcase_20_dataset]
+For more information regarding the dataset, please refer to [last year DCASE Challenge website][dcase_20_dataset].

 ## Training